The DSS Office makes every effort to ensure the security and integrity of all exams.

 - Scheduling exams with DSS is dependent on our proctoring schedule and space.
 If DSS is at full capacity, faculty and students may agree to take the exam on a different day and/or time than the rest of the class.
 This decision will be at the discretion of the faculty.

 - No food is allowed while testing unless it is part of an approved accommodation.

 How to arrange for DSS to proctor exams.

-First, the faculty will need to complete an Alternative Testing Contract.
-A link to this is located on the Faculty Notification email which lists all of the student’s approved accommodations.
-On this contract, faculty will need to provide dates and times for exams as well as instructions on how to administer.
-Please note, students cannot make exam request via their DSS Online Portal until faculty have submitted the Alternative Testing Contract for the course section.
+- Complete an Alternative Testing Agreement (see the Faculty Notification email which lists the student’s approved accommodations for a link).
+On this contract, faculty will need to provide dates and times for exams and instructions on how to administer the exams.

+PLEASE NOTE: DSS is unable to proctor exams administered online.
 To assist you in administering online exams for students with testing accommodations, we have the following Frequently Asked Questions with useful strategies.